microsoft/IoT-For-Beginners/4-manufacturing/lessons/1-train-fruit-detector/README.md

 Ideally each picture should be just the fruit, with either a consistent background, or a wide variety of backgrounds.
 Ensure there's nothing in the background that is specific to ripe vs unripe fruit.

 > 💁 It's important not to have specific backgrounds, or specific items that are not related to the thing being classified for each tag, otherwise the classifier may just classify based on the background.
-There was an example of a classifier for skin cancer that was trained on moles both normal and cancerous, and the cancerous ones all had rulers against them to measure the size.
-It turned out the classifier was 100% accurate at identifying rulers in pictures.
+There was a classifier for skin cancer that was trained on moles both normal and cancerous, and the cancerous ones all had rulers against them to measure the size.
+It turned out the classifier was almost 100% accurate at identifying rulers in pictures, not cancerous moles.

 1. Gather pictures for your classifier.
 You will need at least 5 pictures for each label to train the classifier, but the more the better.
 You will also need a few additional images to test the classifier.
 These images should all be different images of the same thing.
 For example: